Welcome to REQCHECKER™ User Manual

 What is REQCHECKER™?

 REQCHECKER™ is an analysis tool and not a complete requirements management system.
-It is used in conjunction with other software to manage requirements.
-It is most often used in conjunction with the following tools:
+It is used in conjunction with other software to manage requirements, mainly:

 - Microsoft WORD and REQCHECKER™ Add-in for Microsoft Word: for requirements authoring.
 Other formats are supported like Apache OpenOffice Writer.

 - Apache Subversion: to manage the reference document set, change history, multi-user access, and lock on changes.
-Other sharing solutions are possible, for example Microsoft OneDrive / Sharepoint, Google Docs, Redmine etc.
+Other sharing solutions are possible, for example Microsoft OneDrive / Sharepoint, Google Docs, Redmine, Jira etc.

-- Reduce your risks and reassure your customers.
+- Reduce project risks and build customer confidence

 Authoring features